-BRIEF-Mobile Factory's operating profit likely doubled on the year to 460 million yen for the January-September period - Nikkei
+BRIEF-Mobile factory's operating profit likely doubled on the year to 460 million yen for the January-September period - Nikkei

 * Mobile Factory's operating profit likely doubled on the year to 460 million yen ($4.41 million) for the January-September period - Nikkei

-* Sales for Mobile Factory apparently grew 19% to just shy of 1.5 billion yen for the January-September period - Nikkei Source text:
+* Sales for Mobile Factory apparently grew 19% to just shy of 1.5 bln yen for the January-September period - Nikkei

+* Mobile Factory Inc is expected to maintain full-year projection of operating profit rising 66% to 520 mln yen for the January-September period - Nikkei Source text :

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.